kungfrank/LED_Drone/README.md

 # LED_Drone

-This is a project base on ROS using AR.Drone, RaspberryPi3 and Arduino with LED Strip.
+This is a project base on ROS using AR.Drone, RaspberryPi3 and Arduino with LED Strip.To achieve light show with drone.

 <p align="center">
   <img src="https://github.com/kungfrank/LED_Drone/blob/master/Drone2.png" width="350"/>